 The Performance Gap

-When teachers interpret this inconsistency as laziness or defiance, they respond with effort-based interventions: "Try harder," "If you just focused," "You could do it yesterday, so you can do it today."
+When teachers interpret this inconsistency as laziness or defiance, they respond with effort-based interventions: "Try harder," "If you just focussed," "You could do it yesterday, so you can do it today."
 These appeals target motivation.
 But ADHD is not a motivation problem.
 It's a self-regulation problem (Barkley, 2015).
 The brake system is unreliable, regardless of how much the driver wants to stop.

 What This Means for Strategy Selection